-Entry - Water comes from Delhi Jal Board (MCD), and they have 3 bore wells as a secondary source
+Entry - Primary source of water is Delhi Jal Board (MCD), and also from 3 bore wells as a secondary source.

-Exit- From Canteen, Toilets, bathrooms and Hostels through covered drainage which is connected to sewage
+Exit- From Canteen, Hostels, Toilets, Bathrooms and Labs through covered drainage which is connected to Sewer drainage

 4. Write down ways that could reduce the amount of water used in your institute